abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 ---
 # JavaScript Tutorials for the C/C++ programmer.

+This is an overview of a "bird's eye, Computer Science" tutorial of JS, and fairly broad in its scope - that is, to introduce C/C++ developers to concepts in JavaScript.
+Due to the breadth, it is a lengthy tutorial.

-A very basic tutorial and introduction to JS for C/C++ developers.
-It is in no way a complete or in-depth tutorial, and it is currently a work in progress (grammar, editing).
+This is in no way a complete or in-depth tutorial, and it is currently a work in progress (grammar, editing).

+- Not covered in this tutorial: DOM manipulation, Mozilla DOM API, JS libraries and frameworks.

 **References:**